 Evaluating orofacial structure, function and behavior

-Dr. Sam Guarnieri has received advanced training and education to help uncover the underlying causes of airway and breathing disorders, and identify issues in their early stages.
-With a deep understanding of the critical relationship between the structure and function of airway, facial and oral development, Dr. Guarnieri can show patients how oral health is directly connected to the whole body.
-Dr. Guarnieri can recognize and prevent airway insufficiencies to ensure you’re on a path of total health.
+Dr. Ricardo Guarnieri has received advanced training and education to help uncover the underlying causes of airway and breathing disorders, and identify issues in their early stages.
+With a deep understanding of the critical relationship between the structure and function of airway, facial and oral development, Dr. Ricardo can show patients how oral health is directly connected to the whole body.
+Dr. Ricardo can recognize and prevent airway insufficiencies to ensure you’re on a path of total health.

 Long Term Effect of Inadequate Orofacial Development

 Learn more about sleep apnea in children and adults, the symptoms and how it affects your health.Learn More

 Upper Airway Resistance Syndrome (UARS) is a sleep breathing disorder characterized by the narrowing of the airway that can cause disruptions to sleep and ultimately your total health.Learn More

 Improper tongue posture and oral posture can lead to malocclusion, orthodontic issues and sleep breathing issues.
 Explore myofunctional concerns and how it relates to your airway.Learn More

 A comprehensive airway assessment includes an evaluation of the structure, function and behavior of your orofacial area.Learn More